malindakpt/FEChallenge/README.md

 - Preserve the expand/collapse state of children nodes when root nodes are expanded/collapsed.
 - Show arrow indicators to indicate the expand/collapse state of nodes.
 - Hide arrow indicators when children are not exists for the node.
-- Parent node is automatically selected when all the children are selected.
+- Parent nodes are automatically selected when all the children are selected.
 - Parent node selection is automatically cleared when a selection of any child is cleared.
 - Minimal number of nodes are re-rendered when a node status is changed.